Putumayo genocide: Involvement of the Peruvian government and military

 The commander of Peruvian military forces in the Putumayo, Juan Pollack, issued arrest warrants against the agents of Arana's company that participated in the attacks on La Union and Reserva.
 Peruvian authorities managed to capture those agents, with the notable exception of Bartolome Zumaeta (Note: Zumaeta managed to evade authorities, he left the territory of El Encanto's agency and fled towards the rubber station of Abisinia, which was a part of La Chorrera's agency.) these agents were imprisoned at La Chorrera for two months.
 Zumaeta fled towards Abisinia at La Chorrera's agency, away from the authorities at El Encanto.
 He was later killed in May 1908 by an Indigenous captain named Katenere, whose wife Bartolome had raped.
 This incident sparked the rebellion of Katenere, which lasted until Katenere was killed in the middle of 1910.

 Julio César Arana, along with Carlos Rey de Castro and the prefect of Iquitos, Carlos Zapata, travelled together to La Chorrera after the attacks against La Union and La Reserva.
 Roger Casement believed that "[t]his journey of Senor Arana in company with these two Peruvian officers of high rank is really the key to the whole subsequent situation."
-Zapata organized the release of the men imprisoned by commander Juan Pollacks orders.
+Zapata organized the release of the men imprisoned by commander Juan Pollack's orders.
 Arana was later implicated by British consul David Cazes, Roger Casement and two other sources with bribing prefect Zapata an amount that varies between £5,000 and £8,000 for the release of Arana's imprisoned agents.

 The owner of the Colombian estate El Pensamiento perished around May 1908 while owing money to Arana's company as well as the British consul general in Iquitos, David Cazes.
 Arana and Cazes were both under the belief that they had a legal claim to acquire El Pensamiento because the previous owner was indebted to them.
 Several Huitoto people had fled from Arana's estates in the Putumayo around this time and they arrived at El Pensamiento, which was on the Napo River.
 According to Cazes these natives were "dreadfully scarred from flogging" and he tried to have them admitted to the courts of Iquitos for evidence in this civil matter; however, the Prefect "Zapata and the Court had these Indians sent away".